MonkeManX/monkemanx.github.io/content/articles/Scotland_trip.md

 Early in the morning of July 30th I made my way from my small hometown to Stuttgart, where my flight was departing.
 For that I used public transport.
 This is especially practical thanks to the recently introduced *Deutschlandticket*, which costs roughly 50 euros per month and allows you to use almost all public transport in Germany (trains, buses, trams), with the exception of high-speed trains.

 During the train ride I found myself in a particular mood.
-The main reason why I wrote [my article *How to Live*](https://monkemanx.github.io/articles/how_to_live/), and more broadly why I became interested in philosophy in the first place, is that I struggle with the meaning of life, or rather its aapparent lack of it.
+The main reason why I wrote [my article *How to Live*](https://monkemanx.github.io/articles/how_to_live/), and more broadly why I became interested in philosophy in the first place, is that I struggle with the meaning of life, or rather its apparent lack of it.
 Many people, when faced with such a question, turn to God, or they try to live a distracted life so as not to face the question again.
 But that was not good enough for me.
 I wanted the meaning of my life to be more grounded.

 Thus, I began my philosophical inquiry, which I outlined in that article (though the system is not yet complete, I still want to build on Paul Tillich’s account of *Grund*, Nietzsche’s overcoming of *ressentiment*, and the Buddhist account of desire).
 And although I believe my argument in that article is sound, and on an intellectual level I hold to it, emotions do not always keep pace with reason.
 In other words, sometimes the emotional reality does not correspond to the intellectual reality.